-Code le Function ED Disallow - The user cannot access t Disallow - The user cannot access the environment.
-EA Allow - The user may access the environment.
+Code Function ED Disallow - The user cannot access the environment. ĺ EA Allow - The user may access the environment.

 You can mark one or more users on the screen with a function code.
 For each user marked, the selected functions will then be executed one after another.
 When processing is completed, a message will indicate the access situation now in effect for each user.